Michael Barber (educationist): Government

-Barber was appointed as the first ever Chair of the Office for Students (OfS) – the regulator for Higher Education in the UK established in 2018 - until he stepped down in March 2021.
+Barber was appointed as the first ever Chair of the Office for Students (OfS), the regulator for higher education in the UK established in 2018, until he stepped down in March 2021.

+In 2024, Barber returned to government, when he was appointed by Prime Minister Keir Starmer as his special envoy to the Palestinian Authority.

 Delivery Associates

 Barber is the founder and chairman of Delivery Associates, a global advisory firm.

 Pakistan

-Barber has served as the co-chair of the Pakistan Education Taskforce, as DFID Special Representative on Education for Pakistan.
-This work led to the development of the "Punjab Roadmap", with ambitious goals to increase the quality of education offered at all 60,000 schools in the Punjab.
-The Good News from Pakistan, published in 2013 with Reform, summarises the change achieved between August 2011 and January 2013.
+Barber has served as the co-chair of the Pakistan Education Taskforce as DFID Special Representative on Education for Pakistan, which led to the development of the "Punjab Roadmap", with stated goals of increasing the quality of education at 60,000 schools in Punjab.
+The Good News from Pakistan, published in 2013 with Reform, summarises the change between August 2011 and January 2013.

 The Independent Commission on Aid Impact has praised the Roadmap as "an excellent example of how a well-designed monitoring system can be integral to the design of a reform programme".

-Barber also advised Dr Sania Nishtar, the Special Assistant to the Pakistan Prime Minister on Social Protection and Poverty Alleviation, on the Ehsaas programme in Pakistan.
+Barber also advised Dr Sania Nishtar, the Special Assistant to the Pakistan Prime Minister on Social Protection and Poverty Alleviation, on the Ehsaas Programme in Pakistan.